cct-datascience/organization/meeting-notes/2019-12-2_metadata-with-ramona.md

     * Executable Jupyter Notebook ([Binder](https://mybinder.org/) button would be great)
     * `.py` script
 * Every dataset / data file needs to be described
-    * If image datasets are large and variegated, for example, people should be able to pinpoint and find exactly what they need.
+    * If image datasets are large and varied, for example, people should be able to pinpoint and find exactly what they need.
     * Some researchers may only be interested in a specific cultivar, specific time period, etc.
     * For tabular data, every column should be described in a data dictionary, without making unreasonable assumptions about user / domain knowledge.
 * Gene Identifiers